AresMUSH/aresmush/plugins/manage/help/en/plugins.md

 Certain plugins are designated optional.
 These can be easily turned on and off without affecting the rest of the game.
 See [Plugin Config](https://aresmush.com/tutorials/config/plugins.html) for details.

 To enable or disable optional plugins, go to the web portal under Admin->Setup->Enable or Disable Plugins.

+## Installing Plugins and Themes

+[Community Contributions](/help/community_contribs) offer additional plugins and themes for you to install.

 ## Loading Plugin Code